Christmas Island (Tasmania): New Year Group

+While King Island has the largest area of the four islands, the group is named after New Year Island because it was discovered by Europeans a few days earlier than King Island.

 Fauna

 Breeding seabird and shorebird species include little penguin, short-tailed shearwater, Pacific gull, silver gull, sooty oystercatcher, pied oystercatcher and black-faced cormorant.
 Reptiles include tiger snakes and lizards.
 A species of mouse is present.